 2. A good national data system for violent death is crucial

 A broadened reporting system, not only for firearms but for all violent deaths (all suicides and homicides) will provide more useful data, at only a small increased cost.
 This article summarizes the need for such a surveillance system, and its status as of 2001.

 Azrael, Deborah; Barber, Catherine; Mercy, James.
 Linking data to save lives: Recent progress in establishing a National Violent Death Reporting System.
 Harvard Health Policy Review.
 2001; 2:38-42.

-This article highlights the benefits of surveillance systems for various social issues (e.g. economics, crime, public health).
-It shows the how the additional information provided by a national violent death reporting system can be used for policy evaluation.
+This article highlights the benefits of surveillance systems for various social issues (e.g., economics, crime, public health).
+It shows how the additional information provided by a national violent death reporting system can be used for policy evaluation.

 Azrael, Deborah; Barber, Catherine; Hemenway, David; Miller, Matthew.
 “Data on violent injury.”
 In: Jens Ludwig and Philip J. Cook, eds.
 Evaluating Gun Policy: Effects on Crime and Violence.
 Washington D.C.: Brookings Institution.
 2003.

-Publication: Hemenway, David; Barber, Catherine W; Gallagher, Susan S; Azrael Deborah R. Creating a national violent death reporting system: a successful beginning.
+Hemenway, David; Barber, Catherine W; Gallagher, Susan S; Azrael Deborah R. Creating a national violent death reporting system: A successful beginning.
 American Journal of Preventive Medicine.
-2009;37:68-71.
+2009; 37:68-71.